Martha Washington: Courtship and wedding

 By one account Custis met George Washington during the Williamsburg social season, and they courted over the following months during his leaves from the military.
 By another, they were introduced by Colonel Chamberlayne, a mutual acquaintance, when they both stayed the night at his home in May 1758.
 They married on January 6, 1759, at the White House plantation.

-The couple honeymooned at the Custis family's White House plantation, followed by a stay in Williamsburg where her husband was a representative in the House of Burgesses before setting up house at his Mount Vernon estate.
+The couple honeymooned at the Custis family's White House plantation, followed by a stay in Williamsburg, where her husband was a representative in the House of Burgesses, before setting up house at his Mount Vernon estate.
 At the time of their wedding, she was one of the wealthiest widows in the Thirteen Colonies.
 Their marriage remained happy over the following 40 years, in part because of their similar worldviews.
 It was a marriage based in mutual respect and shared habits, with both maintaining similar schedules in day-to-day life and both prioritizing family and image over excitement and vice.

 Mount Vernon

 From 1759 to 1775, the Washingtons lived at Mount Vernon where they tended to their plantation.
 Washington ran the household and regularly entertained visitors.
 She knitted and oversaw the making of clothes, and she became talented in curing meat in their smokehouse.
 Washington entertained almost daily, having visitors for dinner or for longer stays as the family became more prominent in the political and social life of Virginia.
 Washington's husband used her wealth to expand their home at Mount Vernon and turn it into a profitable estate.

 The Washingtons had no children together, but they raised Martha's two surviving children.
 She was highly protective of them, especially after her two previous children had died and Patsy was found to have epilepsy.
-In 1773, Patsy died when she was 17 during an epileptic seizure.
+In 1773, Patsy died at age 17 during an epileptic seizure.
 Washington's last surviving child, John, left King's College that fall and married Eleanor Calvert in February 1774.
 The Washingtons hoped for more children throughout their marriage, but they were unable to conceive.